We're giving you the chance to win back the value of your meal - every time you dine this month!

 About

 Notting Hill is no stranger to big names, with the likes of Core, The Ledbury, Orasay, and Caractere calling this glitzy neighbourhood home.
-Modern British bistro Dorian has quickly become another big name in this glamorous part of town, with its team members hailing from some iconic London restaurants.
+Modern British bistro Dorian has quickly become another major force in this glamorous part of town, earning its first Michelin star in 2024, and often frequented by both Notting Hill locals and A list celebrities alike.

 Read more +